 - The $450 annual fee Hilton Honors American Express Aspire Card is offering a welcome bonus of 150,000 Hilton Honors points after spending $4,000 within three months

 0.5 cents per point is the lowest cost you’ll see per purchased Hilton point, so offers don’t get better than this.
-Furthermore, this promotion has the advantage of having the maximum number of points you can purchase doubled.
-I know lots of people have already maxed out their purchase limit for this year, and will be happy to see this offer.
+It’s also a new year, so the points purchase limit for accounts has been reset, since it’s based on the calendar year.

 Do you plan on buying Hilton Honors points with a 100% bonus?